 The course format was developed by Erik van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
 Many of the practices are based on traditional Buddhist meditation practices which focus on the cultivation of compassion.

-The course runs over 8 weeks with a two and a half hour class each week, 6.30 pm – 9 pm and includes one silent practice day.
+The course runs over 8 weeks with a two and a half hour class each week, and may include one silent practice day.
 In the group sessions you are introduced to the practices and exercises.
 We then explore our experiences and reflect on them and put them within the context of neuroscience and some basic psychological principles.

 Going through the course can be challenging at times and it is important that you are willing and ready to explore difficulties and personal patterns at your own pace within the safety of the group.
 The process of beginning to notice our own struggles is the gateway to compassion, and self-compassion leads to extending compassion to others.
 By doing the practices we can build our resources which leads to greater appreciation of our life and the hard wiring of happiness.